Carl Diener

-Carl Diener (11 December 1862 in Vienna – 6 January 1928, Vienna) was an Austrian geographer, geologist and paleontologist.
+Carl Diener (11 December 1862 – 6 January 1928) was an Austrian geographer, geologist and paleontologist.

 Biography

 In 1883 he received his doctorate from the University of Vienna, where his instructors included Eduard Suess and Melchior Neumayr.
 In 1893 he changed his venia legendi from geography to geology, a subject that he became an associate professor of in 1897.
 In 1906 he was named a full professor of paleontology at the University of Vienna.

 He is best remembered for his geological (including stratigraphic) and faunistic investigations of the Alps.
 He also conducted important research on his numerous travels worldwide — Syria and Lebanon (1885), the Pyrenees (1886), the Himalayas (1892), Svalbard (1893), the Urals and the Caucasus (1897), North America (1901), et al. In 1895, with Wilhelm Heinrich Waagen, he proposed the Anisian Stage (a division of the Middle Triassic) as a replacement for the "Alpine Muschelkalk".

 He was an avid mountaineer, and for a number of years was president of the Österreichischer Alpenverein (Austrian Alpine Club).
 He was also a member of the Alpine Club in London.

+Diener Creek on Ellesmere Island is named after him, and indirectly the Dienerian substage of the Early Triassic epoch.